rmurphey/mulberry/README.md

 - Capabilities will only work with built-in components.
 This will be addressed for the beta or sooner.
 - The command line tool should use OptionParser.
+- Flurry and UrbanAirship integration should be documented.
+- The Google Maps tagline is not being displayed on Google Maps pages; this may cause Apple to reject an app that uses Google Maps.
+A fix is coming very soon.
+- Document how to create additional themes.